Eviction of introductory council tenants

 The council does not have to prove the arrears or other breaches of your tenancy in court but they must still follow the correct legal process.

-Breathing Space is a scheme that can help tenants with rent arrears.
-It pauses the eviction process for up to 60 days while you get debt advice.
+This scheme could pause debt recovery and eviction for rent arrears for up to 60 days while you get debt advice.

 The council must give you written notice